St Louis Lambert International Airport Vegan Guide (2023)

 There is a Dunkin’ and Baskin Robbins combo location near Gate A17.

-If you have a hankering for ice cream and get lucky, this Baskin location might be carrying one of their non-dairy options like non-dairy chocolate chip cookie dough or non-dairy salted fudge bar.
+If you have a hankering for ice cream and get lucky, this Baskin location might be carrying a non-dairy option.
+This varies by location.

 FYI: There is another Dunkin’ – Baskin Robbins location in E Gates.